spencer-shadley/completed-class/class-content/21-MERN/01-Activities/01-Ins_Mern/create-react-express/client/README.md

 Keep in mind the downsides of this approach:

-- None of the files in `public` folder get post-processed or minified.
+- None of the files in `public` directory get post-processed or minified.
 - Missing files will not be called at compilation time, and will cause 404 errors for your users.
 - Result filenames won’t include content hashes so you’ll need to add query arguments or rename them every time they change.

 ### When to Use the `public` Folder

 Normally we recommend importing [stylesheets](#adding-a-stylesheet), [images, and fonts](#adding-images-fonts-and-files) from JavaScript.
-The `public` folder is useful as a workaround for a number of less common cases:
+The `public` directory is useful as a workaround for a number of less common cases:

 - You need a file with a specific name in the build output, such as [`manifest.webmanifest`](https://developer.mozilla.org/en-US/docs/Web/Manifest).
 - You have thousands of images and need to dynamically reference their paths.